HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 Install Label Studio and set up a PostgreSQL and Redis databases to store relevant Label Studio configurations and annotations using the Helm chart.
 You must configure specific values for your deployment in a YAML file that you specify when installing using Helm.

-### Add the Helm chart repository to your Kubernetes cluster
+### Add the Helm chart repository
-Add the Helm chart repository to your Kubernetes cluster to easily install and update Label Studio.
+Add the Helm chart repository to easily install and update Label Studio.

 1. From the command line:
    ```shell